Skip to main content

 Education: B.A., Luther College, Decorah, Iowa (Biology); M.S., Iowa State University (Wildlife Biology); Ph.D.
 Queen’s University, Kingston, Ontario (Ecology and Evolutionary Biology).

-Ken is an Emeritus Research Scientist with the Ontario Ministry of Natural Resources and Forestry and retired in 2013 following a 40 year career in wildlife ecology and conservation which took him to locations throughout the North American Arctic.
+Ken is an Emeritus Research Scientist with the Ontario Ministry of Natural Resources and retired in 2013 following a 40 year career in wildlife ecology and conservation which took him to locations throughout the North American Arctic.
 As an Ontario public servant, his work focused on the Hudson and James Bay region and on understanding ecological relationships of birds and wetlands, especially waterfowl.
 His work also had an academic context as he co-supervised the research of many graduate students at several universities.

 Ken considered that his primary responsibility as a public servant was to help protect and manage the natural resources of Ontario and North America.
 In pursuit of that objective, he dealt with the public, non-government organizations, First Nations and other governments by helping develop and implement wildlife population and habitat management and monitoring plans, applying the results of his own and others’ research.
 He served on the Mississippi Flyway Council Technical Section and technical committees of two North American Waterfowl Plan Joint Ventures (Eastern Habitat, Arctic Goose) and continues to be a member of the Management Board of the Arctic Goose Joint Venture.
 He was a member of the team that undertook the first continental assessment of the North American Waterfowl Management Plan.
 He was previously on the board of Birds Canada and is currently on the board of Trumpeter Swan Conservation Ontario.
 Ken remains an active writer and reviewer in the field of waterfowl and wetlands conservation.